sandeshit/Computer-vision/README.md

-This is simple computer vision project using landmarks
+These are the computer vision projects that I have done